-The potential resonant concentration of particles at the 7:2 Jovian resonance is usually investigated using a timebased approach where the years in which the resonant swarm should be visible are calculated.
-Here, however, we seek evidence for the swarm in the semi-major axis distribution.
-A possible detection of the swarm in semi-major axis data sufficient years of CMOR data to search for a evidence for increased Taurid rates in swarm years.
-Orbital element data only encompasses one swarm-encounter year (2005).
-Singlestation data is available for more years, but this would not allow extraction of Taurid particles from the dataset, as a received signal from at least three stations is required for an orbit to be calculated.
+The potential resonant concentration of particles at the 7:2 Jovian resonance is usually investigated using a time-based approach where the years in which the resonant swarm should be visible are calculated.
+Here, however, we seek evidence for the swarm in the semimajor axis distribution, and only in Northern and Southern Taurids.
+A possible detection of the swarm in semimajor axis data is given in Steel, Asher & Clube (1991).
+Furthermore, there are insufficient years of CMOR data to search for evidence for increased Taurid rates in swarm years.
+Orbital element data only encompass one swarm-encounter year (2005).
+Single-station data are available for more years, but this would not allow extraction of Taurid particles from the data set, as a received signal from at least three stations is required for an orbit to be calculated.
 Additionally, despite the presence of stronger resonances in the Taurid vicinity (such as the 3:1 and 4:1 Jovian resonances), only the 7:2 resonance is studied because Asher & Clube (1993) find that only this resonance can explain the observed yearly rates of Taurid meteoroids.
-As for Kirkwood gaps, resonant effects should be eviis given in Steel et al. (1991).
-Furthermore, there are in-

-As for Kirkwood gaps, resonant effects should be evident as a peak around the location of the 7:2 resonance at a semi-major axis a = 2.256 AU.
-Here a number of methods are employed to attempt to extract evidence of this resonant swarm in CMOR radar data.
+As for Kirkwood gaps, resonant effects should be evident as a peak around the location of the 7:2 resonance at a semimajor axis a = 2.256 au.
+Here, a number of methods are employed to attempt to extract evidence of this resonant swarm in CMOR radar data.

-4.1 Extracting Taurid Data
+4.1 Extracting Taurid data

-We extract Taurid from the CMOR orbital datasets (of the meteor group at the University of Western Ontario, London, Canada) 2002-2007 using solar longitude limits, right ascension and declination, and velocity specifications for the shower in CMOR data (Brown et al. 2008).
-This resulted in separate datasets of Northern and Southern Taurids, of 1617 and 6032 meteoroids respectively.
+We extract Taurid from the CMOR orbital data sets (of the meteor group at the University of Western Ontario, London, Canada) 2002-2007 using solar longitude limits, right ascension and declination, and velocity specifications for the shower in CMOR data (Brown et al. 2008).
+This resulted in separate data sets of Northern and Southern Taurids, of 1617 and 6032 meteoroids, respectively.
 These are combined here, unless otherwise stated.

-Given that the extended Taurid stream encompasses showers either side of the Northern and Southern Taurids, and also in June each year, additional resonance information may be acquired by extension of the dataset to include these showers.
+Given that the extended Taurid stream encompasses showers either side of the Northern and Southern Taurids, and also in June each year, additional resonance information may be acquired by extension of the data set to include these showers.
 However, here we extract only Northern and Southern Taurids as determined by the previous CMOR shower survey of Brown et al. (2008).

-Though only the CMOR dataset is examined here, the techniques developed in this work are applicable to the general problem, and can be used to investigate whether evidence exists for any dynamical feature in meteoroid streams in any radar dataset.
+Though only the CMOR data set is examined here, the techniques developed in this work are applicable to the general problem, and can be used to investigate whether evidence exists for any dynamical feature in meteoroid streams in any radar data set.
 Our purpose here is, in addition to searching for evidence of the 7:2 Taurid swarm, to establish a procedure for tackling searches for small-scale structure in radar meteoroid stream data.